viewsdevelop/SENG-LIVE-011022-phase-3/lectures/05-intro-to-active-record/Readme.md

 ## Order of operation
 0. Draw out your domain models
 1. Run `bundle install`
-2. Create migration files
+2. Create Migrations
-3. Write OO Ruby tables + columns
+3. Create Tables
 4. Run `rake db:migrate` and verify `schema.rb`
-5. Create models and relationships
+5. Create Models and relationships
-6. Test models and relationships in console
+6. Test Models and relationships in console
-7. Create seeds and verify that they were created via console
+7. Create Seeds and verify that they were created via console
-8. Create custom methods and test each in console as they are written
+8. Create custom methods and test each method in console as they are written